the 33rd Day of the Omer

 “Lag” is the number 33 in Hebrew letters, which are often used to represent numerals.
 The “Omer,” literally a “sheaf” of grain, is the name given to the 49-day period that falls between Passover and Shavuot.
 “Lag BaOmer” is thus the 33rd day of this period.

-In Christ and the Feast of the Pentecost, David Brickner and Rich Robinson identify several possible explanations for Omer’s status as a period of mourning:
+In Christ in the Feast of the Pentecost, David Brickner and Rich Robinson identify several possible explanations for Omer’s status as a period of mourning:

 Prohibitions of mourning are observed during the counting of the Omer.
 Observant Jews must count out each day of the Omer and make sure not to miss a single one; for this reason Jews have historically crafted Omer counters of great intricacy and delicacy.
 The Omer is both a period of anticipation and of mourning.